instructor-LP/NLP_Workbook/README.md

 # NLP_Workbook

-This is a collection of animations made in Animate and After Effects
+This is a collection of animations made in Animate and After Effects, along with a few kinds of interactivity.